 We thank you in advance for your cooperation as we all look forward to the arrival of spring.

-Salt use is kept to a minimum.
-Pure Salt is spread only on main Arterial roads and applied mixture of salt/sand is applied to all other roads.
-The objective of sanding is to increase vehicular traction by applying sand/salt mixture either during or after the storm even.
-Salt reducing measures are implemented as appropriate.
+The Town of Collingwood uses a variety of Winter Control products to assist in winter maintenance operations depending on the class of road, traffic volumes and weather conditions.
+The objective of sanding and/or salting is to increase vehicular traction by applying a sand/salt mixture either before, during or after the storm event.
+Salt use is kept to a minimum and is spread only on main Arterial roads whereas a mixture of sand/salt is applied to all other roads.
+Salt reducing measures are implemented as appropriate for environmental benefits.
 Our goal is to be proactive in the area while recognizing the safety of Municipal streets during slippery conditions.

 The Town is divided into 6 routes.
 Each route is made up of streets categorized in priority order, with priority streets cleared first.
 Priority roads are arterial roads or secondary collector roads that carry the highest volumes of traffic.
 These roads are used to access business areas, fire and police and the hospital.
 Other roads are primarily residential, residential rural or secondary routes.
 These are systematically ploughed after the priority routes have been completed.

 When the streets become slippery due to snowfall or simply cold, moist weather, the Town’s streets are sanded by the following priority ranking: